 Prepare your Hot tub for usage during Winter

-Now that summer is gradually coming to an end and winter is drawing near, it is normal for things to start getting colder, especially over the next couple of months.
-Once winter arrives, there's nothing more relaxing and soothing than sitting in a hot tub on a cold winter's night.
-Imagine getting back home after a long day at work with the cold winter breeze, and sinking into a warm bath with bubbles.
+Imagine getting home after a long day at work, the cold winter breeze on your skin, and sinking into a warm, bubbly bath.
 I can gladly tell you that this is one of the greatest pleasures that come with owning a personal spa.
-As great as this sounds, however, the cold weather still comes with some challenges for hot tub owners.
+As great as this sounds, the cold weather still presents some challenges for hot tub owners.
 This is precisely why you need to winterize your hot tub.

 Prepare your Hot tub for the Winter: